christophergayiuman/HuffmanEncoding/README.md

 This project was built with [Java](https://www.oracle.com/hk/java/technologies/javase-downloads.html) using the IDE [Intellij](https://www.jetbrains.com/idea/)

 ## Getting Started
+1. Please paste your text you want copied to the root of the project folder
+* Or you could copy the contents of your text you want compressed to the existing text.txt file
-1. From the project folder please run main within HuffmanEncoding.java class
+3. From the project folder please run main within HuffmanEncoding.java class
-2. Interact with the terminal window for the project
+4. Interact with the terminal window for the project
-3. Follow the instructions printed in the terminal screen
+5. Follow the instructions printed in the terminal screen

 (note:)
   You will be able to see the compressed file after your first compression found within the main project folder labeled as "output_file.bin"

+## Project Contents
+Found within the project file will include:
+* Huffman Encoding.java
+* compressed.txt
+* output_file.bin
+* text.txt

 ## Contributing
 Please feel free to contribute to this project, since this is an open source project contributions made are appreciated.